 - Inexperience or lack of training on behalf of a doctor.
-They are not negligent because they have a lack of knowledge of a particular condition, but their treatment may be considered negligent if they do not refer their patient to a more experienced doctor and seek assistance with diagnosis.
+They are not negligent because they have a lack of knowledge of a particular condition.
+But treatment may be negligent if they don’t refer the patient to a specialist doctor and seek assistance with diagnosis.

 - Mistakes made by inexperienced doctors or technicians who do not have adequate supervision.
-An example of this is a trainee working in A&E or in a testing lab whose work is not monitored for quality.
+For example, consider a trainee that is working in A&E or in a testing lab.
+Moreover, their work is not monitored for quality purposes and accuracy.

 - Misreading or misinterpreting test results, scans and x-rays.
-A sample case study of this type of medical negligence misdiagnosis featured a woman whose delayed breast cancer diagnosis was caused by her doctor failing to read her test results in full.
+A sample case study of this type of medical negligence misdiagnosis features a woman.
+Her delay in breast cancer diagnosis was a result of her doctor failing to read her test results in full.
 Something as simple as turning a page could have saved her a mastectomy and reconstructive surgery.

 Claiming Compensation for Medical Misdiagnosis

 The Medical Negligence Experts have extensive experience in helping people who have been misdiagnosed to get the compensation they deserve.
 Always in recognition of the pain and suffering these victims unnecessarily endure.

 We work with medical negligence solicitors around the country.
 In short, we can introduce you to one who has experience in successfully handling clinical negligence misdiagnosis claims like yours.

 To make a valid claim, you need to demonstrate you receive substandard care in comparison to any similar facility.
 You also need to show that this medical negligence misdiagnosis directly causes you to suffer: